 Choosing a Kefir Culture: Grains vs. Powdered Starter

 There are two types of cultures available for making kefir.
-The traditional method is to use Kefir Grains which are a naturally occurring organism originating in Russia (Milk Kefir Grains) or Mexico (Water Kefir Grains).
-Neither variety of kefir grains actually contains any grain such as wheat, rye, etc. but rather is referred to as “grains” due to the appearance of the culture.
-The second option is known as a Powdered Kefir Starter.
-This culture is created in a laboratory and is officially a direct-set variety starter culture which means it is meant to be used once or maybe recultured a few times before the culture weakens.
+The traditional method is to use kefir grains, which are a naturally occurring organism originating in the Caucasus (milk kefir grains) or meso-America (water kefir grains).
+Neither variety of kefir grains actually contains any grain such as wheat, rye, etc. but they are referred to as “grains” due to the appearance of the culture.
+The second option is known as a powdered kefir starter.
+This culture is created in a laboratory and is a direct-set variety starter culture, which means it is meant to be used once or maybe recultured a few times before the culture weakens.
 There are distinct advantages and disadvantages to both types of cultures.

 Milk products.
-Both Milk Kefir Grains and Kefir Starter can be used with various animal-based dairy milks or coconut milk.
+Both milk kefir grains and kefir starter can be used with various animal-based milks or coconut milk.
 Neither is very effective when used with nut or soy milks.

-One way in which Kefir Grains and Kefir Starter differ is in the number of strains of beneficial yeast and bacteria available through the starter culture.
-Generally speaking, Kefir Starter has 7-9 strains depending on the particular brand of starter.
-Milk Kefir Grains generally have around 56 strains and Water Kefir Grains have around 44 strains making Kefir Grains the more nutrient dense method for making kefir.
+One way in which kefir grains and kefir starter differ is in the number of strains of beneficial yeast and bacteria available through the starter culture.
+Generally speaking, powdered kefir starter has 7 to 9 strains depending on the particular brand of starter.
+Milk kefir grains generally and water kefir grains each have around 400 strains (including subspecies), making kefir grains the more nutrient-dense method for making kefir.

-Kefir Grains are reusable and with proper care can be used to culture batch-after-batch of kefir.
-The Kefir Grains are simply placed in milk or sugar-based liquid, allowed to culture, and then removed and placed in new milk or sugar liquid.
-A small amount of the kefir made with Powdered Kefir Starter can often be reserved and added to fresh milk to make a new batch of kefir.
+Kefir grains are reusable, and with proper care can be used to culture batch-after-batch of kefir.
+The kefir grains are simply placed in milk or sugar-based liquid, allowed to culture, then removed and placed in new milk or sugar liquid.
+A small amount of the kefir made with powdered kefir starter can often be reserved and added to fresh milk to make a new batch of kefir.
 Generally it can be recultured several times before the bacteria weaken significantly.
-The number of times Powdered Kefir Starter can be recultured is dependent on a few factors including the freshness of the milk, hygeine, and how quickly the kefir is recultured.
+The number of times powdered kefir starter can be recultured is dependent on a few factors including the freshness of the milk, hygeine, and how quickly the kefir is recultured.

-Another way in which Kefir Grains and Kefir Starter differ is how the cultures are cared for.
-Kefir Grains can turn out a new batch of kefir every 18-48 hours but to keep them healthy, they must be cared for each day and switched out to new milk or sugar-based liquid every 18-48 hours.
-Small batches (1-2 cups) can be made if it becomes difficult to keep up with consuming the kefir being made.
+Another way in which kefir grains and kefir starter differ is how the cultures are cared for.
+Kefir grains can turn out a new batch of kefir every 18 tp 48 hours, but to keep them healthy, they must be cared for each day and switched out to new milk or sugar-based liquid every 18 to 48 hours.
+Small batches (1 to 2 cups) can be made if it becomes difficult to keep up with consuming the kefir being made.

-Powdered Kefir Starter is well suited for individuals who do not wish to make kefir regularly.
-Kefir Starter is kept in packets in the freezer and when kefir is desired, a packet of starter is simply added to the milk and allowed to culture.
-As stated above, Kefir Starter can often be recultured a few times before the bacteria weaken significantly.
+Powdered kefir starter is well suited for individuals who do not wish to make kefir regularly.
+Kefir starter is kept in packets in the refrigerator or freezer and when kefir is desired, a packet of starter is simply added to the milk and allowed to culture.
+As stated above, kefir starter can often be recultured a few times before the bacteria weaken significantly.

-While kefir grains are more costly upfront, over time kefir gains are the far more economical option since they are truly reusable and can turn out a new batch of kefir every 18-48 hours.
+While kefir grains are more costly upfront, over time kefir grains are the far more economical option since they are truly reusable and can turn out a new batch of kefir every 18 to 48 hours.

-We generally recommend Kefir Grains as the most natural, economical, and nutrient-dense way to make kefir.
-However, it is not always practical to maintain Kefir Grains on a daily basis and therefore in situations where it is more practical to make kefir periodically, we would recommend opting for the Powdered Kefir Starter.
+We generally recommend kefir grains as the most natural, economical, and nutrient-dense way to make kefir.
+However, it is not always practical to maintain kefir grains on a daily basis and therefore in situations where it is more practical to make kefir only periodically, we recommend opting for the powdered kefir starter.